hashicorp/terraform-provider-azurerm/website/docs/r/load_test.html.markdown

 The `identity` block supports the following arguments:

 * `type` - (Required) Specifies the type of Managed Identity that should be assigned to this Load Test.
-The only possible value is `SystemAssigned`.
+Possible values are `SystemAssigned`, `SystemAssigned, UserAssigned` and `UserAssigned`.
+* `identity_ids` - (Optional) A list of the User Assigned Identity IDs that should be assigned to this Load Test.

 In addition to the arguments defined above, the `identity` block exports the following attributes: